facelessuser/pymdown-extensions/docs/usage_notes.md

 ## Incompatible Extensions

 PyMdown Extensions includes three extensions that are meant to **replace** their counterpart in the default Python Markdown extensions.
-You need to either use the PyMdown Extensions version or use the Python Markdown version; **they cannot be loaded at the same time**.
+You don't have to use all of PyMdown's extensions, but if you choose to use one of the packages below, you should use it instead of the Python Markdown one; **they cannot be loaded at the same time**.

+Also, you shouldn't include an extension more than once.
+If you try to include more than one extension at the same time, you may get unexpected results.
+Also, be aware of that some of the extensions are convenience extensions that include multiple extensions; be aware of what they include so you do not accidentally re-include them individually.

 - `pymdownx.superfences` replaces `markdown.extensions.fenced_code`.

 - `pymdownx.betterem` replaces `markdown.extensions.smartstrong`.
-- `pymdownx.extra` replaces `markdown.extensions.extra`.

-A few convenience extensions that include multiple extensions in one shot are also provided and should not be mixed.
-And none of them should be mixed with `markdown.extensions.extra` or `pymdownx.extra`.
-This is to prevent multiples of an extension from getting included.

-- `pymdownx.github`
-- `pymdownx.pymdown`

-## Include Extensions Only Once

-In general, you shouldn't include an extension more than once.
-If you try to include more than one of the aforementioned convenience extensions at the same time, you will include certain extensions multiple times possibly leading to unexpected results.
-Also, be aware of what extensions these convenience extensions include and do not accidentally re-include them individually.
+- `pymdownx.extra` replaces `markdown.extensions.extra`, but remember, `pymdown.extra` is a convenience extension which is just a wrapper and includes a number of extensions.
+Remember to avoid including this and then including conflicting extensions or doubles of extensions.
+Here is the full list of included extensions:

+    ```
+    'markdown.extensions.tables',
+    'pymdownx.magiclink',
+    'pymdownx.betterem',
+    'pymdownx.tilde',
+    'pymdownx.emoji',
+    'pymdownx.tasklist',
+    'pymdownx.superfences'
+    ```

+- `pymdownx.github` doesn't replace any extensions and is just a convenience extensions to include most of the extensions needed to get a GitHub-ish feel.
+Remember to avoid including this and then including conflicting extensions or doubles of extensions.
+Here is the full list of included extensions:

+    ```
+    'markdown.extensions.tables',
+    'pymdownx.magiclink',
+    'pymdownx.betterem',
+    'pymdownx.tilde',
+    'pymdownx.emoji',
+    'pymdownx.tasklist',
+    'pymdownx.superfences'
+    ```